 - Federal Supplemental Educational Opportunity Grant (FSEOG)

-If you have accepted your federal aid and it has not disbursed, the reason for the non-disbursal will be ascertained.
+If the student has accepted his/her federal aid and it has not disbursed, the reason for the non-disbursal will be ascertained.
 If any of the following conditions have been met below the aid will be included in the “Aid that Could Have Disbursed” section of the calculation to determine if a post-withdrawal disbursement is due:

 - Federal Pell Grant: ISIR received date with an “official” EFC preceding the withdrawal date and student meets all other eligibility criteria.